edchuy/HackMSFabricAI/README.md

 Conclusion

 My project didn't end up being a 100% Microsoft Fabric as I would have wanted originally.
 But if there is one thing I learned is that you have a sure, backup way to get things done.
-I have already accepted being a speaker on AI on Pi Day (https://aidausergroup.org/2024/02/02/ai-on-pi-day-2024/), so I will definitely update this.
+I have already accepted being a speaker on AI on Pi Day (https://aidausergroup.org/2024/02/02/ai-on-pi-day-2024/) for a 30-minute talk at 10:00 PM CST on March 13th, 2024.
 In addition to resolving the Pyspark issue, I had the other sales data that I didn't manage to include this time.

 You can find a YouTube where I talk about my project here: